Can We Really Learn One Representation to Optimize All Rewards?: Experiment Details

 where $\norm{\cdot}_F$ denotes the Frobenius norm of a matrix.
 We choose this loss because the successor measure can be computed analytically in this discrete CMP (Lemma~\ref{lemma:successor-measure-expr-and-rank}): for each latent variable $z$, we have

 Thus, the MC FB loss is an analytical analogy of the TD FB loss in Eq.~\ref{eq:td-fb}.
-In fact, the TD FB loss is using transition samples and target networks to approximate the MC FB loss, similar to FQE.
+In fact, the TD FB loss uses transition samples and target networks to approximate the MC FB loss, similar to FQE.
 See Sec.~\ref{subsec:fb-repr-obj} for the complete discussion.

 Instead of setting the latent-conditioned policy as the non-differentiable argmax policy: $\hat{\pi}(\ph{a} \mid \ph{s}, \ph{z}) = \delta( \ph{a} \mid \argmax_{a \in \gA} F(\ph{s}, a, \ph{z})^{\top} \ph{z})$, we choose to use the Boltzmann policy where $\tau_{\text{policy}}$ is a temperature for the softmax function fixed to $\tau_{\text{policy}} = 5 \times 10^{-3}$ during training.
 Following prior practice~\citep{touati2021learning}, we use a temperature $\tau_{\text{policy}} = 1$ during evaluation.